docusign/code-examples-java/README.md

    use JSON Web token, you will need the **Integration Key** itself, the **RSA Secret Key** and an API user ID for the user you are impersonating.

-   If you use this example on your own workstation, the Integration key must include following **Redirect URI**s:
+   If you use this launcher on your own workstation, the Integration key must include following **Redirect URI**s:
    * http://localhost:8080/login&type=acg
    * http://localhost:8080/login&type=jwt

-   If you will not be running the example on your own workstation, use the appropriate DNS name and port instead of `localhost:8080`.
+   If you will not be running the launcher on your own workstation, use the appropriate DNS name and port instead of `localhost:8080`.
-   An example Redirect URI: http://myserver.it.mycompany.com/login
+   A sample Redirect URI: http://myserver.it.mycompany.com/login

 1. [JDK 11](https://jdk.java.net/14/) or later
 1. [Maven](https://maven.apache.org/download.cgi)